ether/etherpad-cli-client/README.md

 # Etherpad CLI Client
 Interact with Etherpad contents in real time from within Node and from your CLI.
+NOTE:  Your Etherpad installation must be in loadTest mode for this client to work.
+We hope in the future to support full editor functionality but for how functionality is limited.
+Read the Etherpad Guide for how to enable load testing.  https://github.com/ether/etherpad-lite/wiki/Load-Testing-Etherpad

 ## 5 seconds getting started...
 ```